AbhijitproSaikia/Flight-Reservation-System/README.md

-it is a Flight Reservation System made by using spring microservise, java as backend, mysql as dba nd react.js as fronend.
+it is a Flight Reservation System made by using spring microservise, java as backend, mysql as db and react.js as fronend.

 Users can register,login, book and update flight tickets, update their user info.